UniDial-EvalKit: A Unified Toolkit for Evaluating Multi-Faceted Conversational Abilities: UniDial-EvalKit Design

-UDE adopts a flexible, metric-agnostic evaluation paradigm.
-During the evaluation phase, the framework dynamically loads and executes evaluation metrics based on the specific configurations defined within each assistant \texttt{Turn}.
-All supported metrics are managed via a centralized registry (\texttt{METRIC\_REGISTRY}), which currently encompasses a diverse taxonomy of evaluation protocols including LLM-as-a-Judge, Exact Match, Instruction Adherence Accuracy, and task-specific metrics for mathematics and coding.
-The evaluation module calculates scores by contextualizing the model's prediction against reference answers and the preceding dialogue history, subsequently persisting the scores and turn-level metadata as structured records to facilitate granular capability analysis.
+The Metric Evaluator dynamically loads and executes metrics specified in each turn's \texttt{eval\_config}.
+Supported metrics are managed through a centralized registry (\texttt{METRIC\_REGISTRY}), currently covering a wide range of evaluation protocols including LLM-as-a-Judge~\citep{bai2024mt}, Exact Match~\citep{liang2024mathchat}, Instruction Adherence Accuracy~\citep{he2024multi}, and other task-specific metrics~\citep{rakotonirina-etal-2025-tools}.
+All metrics are normalized to $[0,1]$ to ensure comparability across different evaluation protocols.